arnbme/nyckelharpa/README.md

 [:arrow_up_small: Back to top](#top)
 <a name="help"></a>
 ## 14. Get Help, report an issue, and contact information
+* Post requests for assistance, or to report an issue, on the HE Community's Nyckelharpa forum.
+Private messages may be directed to @arnbme on the HE community site.

 [:arrow_up_small: Back to top](#top)